+Are you a new pet owner and asking yourself, how often do you feed a chameleon?
+Here is a guide for beginners on how much chameleons eat and the foods for them.
 Chameleons have a delicate diet and nutritional needs.
-So, it’s not always about what food you provide them, but it’s how often you feed them as well.
+So, it’s not always about what food you provide them but how often you feed them.

 So, how often do Chameleons eat?